-At first glance, our article title sounds provative, impudent, arrogant, rude.
-But the content is about how anyone can help in a different way, so please stay with me.
+At first glance, our article title sounds provative, impudent, arrogant, rude - though that's not intentional.
+Rather, I wanted to find an unusual, slightly puzzling title.
+As a result, the content is about how anyone can help in a different way, so please stay with me.

 Two key problems for job hunters today include:

 - Change is happening too quickly for many people, and yet ...